senkaku25/VRgameprototype/README.md

 Stuff figured out so far:
 - Casting: when you want to dive into another class blueprint and change it from the blueprint casting it. - More research needed.
+- Dealing with component vectors, how to transform them and the method to use thats not hard coding ;).